-12.4 Checking the front brake fluid level
+12.4 Checking brake fluid level of front brake

-If the brake fluid level falls below the MIN mark, this indicates a leakage in the brake system or worn-out brake linings.
+If the brake fluid level drops below the specified marking or the specified value, this is an indication that the brake system is leaking or that the brake linings are completely worn down.
 Check the brake system and do not continue riding.
 (Your authorized KTM workshop will be glad to help.)